dbcook/openrocket-database/README.md

   choosing couplers or inner tubes it sometimes shows parts that are slightly too large to fit inside the outer tube.
 Verify your dimensions!

+### Advanced Tactics

-* Many specialty nose cones do not match one of the simple CP-computable shapes modeled by OpenRocket.
+Many specialty nose cones do not match one of the simple CP-computable shapes modeled by OpenRocket.
 In these cases an approximate shape is used and noted in comments in the .orc file.
 If the mass is too far off as a result, one of two things may be done:

   * For plastic nose cones, the wall thickness will be adjust to correct the mass.
   * For solid nose cones, a mass override may be used.

-* If you are trying to make a visually accurate OR file, some nose cone shapes (Honest John etc.)  can be modeled using a shoulderless forward cone, a short (even zero) length tube, and a shoulderless rear transition.
-However, there is no way to do this as a single component preset in a .orc file, so if you want that level of fidelity you will have to do it manually.
-Jim Parsons (TRF user K'tesh) has posted many examples of this technique in various TRF threads.
-In some cases like the Honest John, you will get reasonable drag and CP computations this way.
+If you are trying to make a visually accurate OR file, some nose cone shapes that are composites of other simple shapes (BNC-55AM, Honest John etc.) can be modeled using a shoulderless forward cone, one or more transitions, and tube extensions for cylindrical nose cone sections.
+Short (even zero) length "phantom" tubes may need to be added to join those items.
+However, there is no way to do this kind of thing as a single component preset in a .orc file, so if you want that level of fidelity you will have to do it manually.
+Jim Parsons (TRF user K'tesh) has posted many examples of these techniques in various TRF threads.
+In cases like the Honest John and Demon nose cones, you will very good appearance with reasonable drag and CP computations.
 However for parts with draggy appliques like the Odyssey nose cone, there is no real way in OpenRocket to get the drag correct.

 ## Conventions